Who Else Wants Friendship and Dating Tips for Aspergers Young People?

 “I feel so miserable that I want to sit down and cry.
 I have considered using alcohol and amphetamines to overcome my shyness but the first makes me sick and the other is a Class B substance.
 My thoughts are often violent, resentful and increasingly suicidal.

 Is there anything else I can do?
 I don’t think I can live my life like this: no social satisfaction and no prospect of happiness or starting a family.”

 This young man’s cry for help is speaks for thousands of young people across the nation and across the world.
 Professor Tanya Byron, a clinical psychologist in England, provided some very helpful strategies to help this young man turn things around.
-Here are some friendship and dating tips for Aspergers young people.
+I would like to share some of them with you.

-Define yourself in terms of your thoughts, feelings, strengths, and beliefs, and not by your diagnosis.
+- Define yourself in terms of your thoughts, feelings, strengths, and beliefs, rather than by your diagnosis.
 In other words, realize that young people everywhere, with and without the diagnosis of Aspergers, struggle with making social connections.
 Yes, it will be more of a challenge to young people with diagnoses of Autism and Aspergers, but there are solutions available.

 - Seek out help in the form of professional counseling, if and when your discouragement over your social difficulties leads to depression or anxiety, as with the example of the young man at the outset of this post.
 You need to have constructive ways to think about your challenges, as well as specific social strategies and ways to manage your emotions.
 All of this can be obtained with a collaborative partnership with a skilled therapist who is well acquainted with Aspergers syndrome.
 Patricia Robinson is one example of many compassionate and competent therapists and coaches who increasingly offer specific help and tips both in person and online, to young people and adults with Aspergers.
 She writes a blogs tailored to both children and adults.